safe-global/safe-core-sdk/packages/guides/README.md

 * **safe-core-sdk**

   Offers most of the functionality of the Safe contracts.
-This library only interacts with the Safe contracts and every action performed with it happens on-chain.
-Among others, it allows to execute actions like:
+This library only interacts with the Safe contracts and every action then happens on-chain.
+Among others, it allows for actions such as:
     - Deploy new Safes
-    - Get information of a Safe from the contracts (nonce, threshold, owners, modules, etc.)
+    - Get Safe information from the contracts (nonce, threshold, owners, modules, etc.)
-    - Build Safe transaction objects that can be single or batch transactions
+    - Build Safe transaction objects that can be executed or batched
     - Approve Safe transactions on-chain
     - Execute Safe transactions once they have the required confirmations